TomShacham/shacks/README.md

 Simple because:

     + zero dependencies
-    + no reflection; no magic; no DI framework; small well-tested codebase
+    + no reflection; no magic; no DI framework; small and well-tested codebase
     + symmetrical client and server (ie same interface)
     + immutable http message objects as close to wire format as possible
     + start/stop server in one line of code